morningred88/AWS/VPC_notes.md

 ### Internet gateway

 When you create a internet gateway, it is in **detached** state, you need to attach it to a VPC.

+### Route table

+#### Default route table

+When I create a VPC with subnets, and did not associate the subnets with a specific route table, default route table is associated with all the subnets